Musicians who banned presidential candidates from using their songs

 Steven Tyler vs. Donald Trump

-The Aerosmith frontman first asked Trump to stop using the band’s “Dream On” at his rallies in August 2015 — but Trump didn’t listen, so Tyler followed up a few months later by sending the candidate a cease and desist letter stating that Trump doesn’t have permission to use the track and that “it gives the false impression that [Tyler] is connected with or endorses Mr. Trump’s presidential bid.”
+The Aerosmith frontman first asked Trump to stop using the band’s “Dream On” at his rallies in August 2015 — but Trump didn’t listen, so Steven Tyler followed up a few months later by sending the candidate a cease and desist letter stating that Trump doesn’t have permission to use the track and that “it gives the false impression that [Tyler] is connected with or endorses Mr. Trump’s presidential bid.”
 His attorney clarified to EW that “this is not a political nor personal issue with Mr. Trump” and that “simply, one must get permission from the music creators.”

 R.E.M. vs. Donald Trump

-R.E.M. did not feel fine when they found out Trump played “It’s the End of the World as We Know It (And I Feel Fine)” at a September rally: In a statement on Facebook, they asked that Trump “cease and desist” from using their music.
+R.E.M. did not feel fine when they found out Trump played “It’s the End of the World as We Know It (And I Feel Fine)” at a rally in 2015.
+In a statement on Facebook, they asked that Trump “cease and desist” from using their music.
 Frontman Michael Stipe then issued another statement via bassist Mike Mills’ Twitter that was… less polite.
 “Go f--- yourselves, the lot of you — you sad, attention grabbing, power-hungry little men,” he said.
 “Do not use our music or my voice for your moronic charade of a campaign.”

 Adele vs. Donald Trump